 Network Intrusion Prevention System.
 Intrusion prevention systems (IPS) are a network security device that monitors network and/or system activities for malicious or unwanted behavior and can react, in real-time, to block or prevent those activities.
 See Wikipedia

 The National Institute of Standards and Technology (NIST) has an excellent publication with templates and guides for what should go into a security awareness training program.
 The 70-page document is available for free in PDF format from the institute’s Web site.
+Here is a site that explains the NIST Cybersecurity Framework in "plain English"

 Original Equipment Manufacturer.
 An OEM manufactures products or components which are purchased by another company and retailed under the purchasing company’s brand name.
 OEM refers to the company that originally manufactured the product.
 See Wikipedia.